 **NA – data not available

-Understanding Masters in Spanish Programs
+Understanding Master’s in Spanish Online Programs

 Curriculum and Skills Gained in a Masters in Spanish Program

-The master’s degree program in Spanish may have a different curriculum depending on the chosen specialization or concentration.
-Spanish language classes that obtain and develop hearing, reading, speaking and writing skills may be included in introductory course work.
-Additional classes may help to improve Spanish reading comprehension and prepare students for Spanish literature and culture classes.
 Phonetic analysis and research methodologies in sociolinguistics, Spanish movies, and specific cultural and literary periods in Spanish history may be covered in advanced courses.
-It is always best for a prospective student to check with the graduate coordinator or Spanish department about the actual course work in the master program.
-In general, however, prospective students can expect the following graduate-level Spanish courses online:
+It is always best for prospective students to check with the graduate coordinator or Spanish department about the actual coursework in the master’s program.
+In general, however, one can expect the following graduate-level Spanish courses online:

 • Historical Linguistics